mojaloop/helm/mojaloop-iam/docs/permission-model.md

 its peers.
 The deployment is the only layer that sees both.

-The vocabulary is total, and composition checks it in both directions: every type every service is about must appear here under some noun — a grantable kind the deployment never named is a rollout that stops — and every member here must be a type its service really is about, so a typo stops the rollout instead of producing a picker whose choices bind nothing.
+The vocabulary is total, and composition checks it in both directions: every type every service is about must appear here under some resource name — a grantable kind the deployment never named is a rollout that stops — and every member here must be a type its service really is about, so a typo stops the rollout instead of producing a picker whose choices bind nothing.
 A service arriving while the deployment runs is held to the same rule: a new type it declares is refused until the deployment names it.

-The values an operator picks from are the registry the IAM already keeps: provisioning records `Resource:<type>/<id>#exists` when a service creates a resource, and `GET /resources?type=` answers from it.
+The values an operator picks from are the registry the IAM already keeps: provisioning records `Resource:<ResourceName>/<id>#exists` when a service creates a resource, and `GET /resources?resourceName=` answers from it.
 A deployment whose authoritative list lives somewhere the platform is never told about — a service that predates it, or one nobody can change — names it, and says what comes back: